carpentries-incubator/hpc-intro/_episodes/17-resources.md

 ```
 {: .language-bash}

-It will show a lot of info, in fact, every single piece of info collected on
+It will show a lot of info; in fact, every single piece of info collected on
-your job by the scheduler.
-It may be useful to redirect this information to
+your job by the scheduler will show up here.
+It may be useful to redirect this
-`less` to make it easier to view (use the left and right arrow keys to scroll
+information to `less` to make it easier to view (use the left and right arrow
-through fields).
+keys to scroll through fields).

 ```
 {{ site.remote.prompt }} {{ site.sched.hist }} {{ site.sched.flag.histdetail }}